Scientific Review

 Comparative Analysis: Accuracy vs. Cost

-For a user utilizing our keto calculator to dial in specific macros, the blood ketone meter offers the data fidelity required to see if 25g vs. 30g of carbohydrates impacts your specific metabolic state.
+For a user who uses a keto calculator to dial in specific macros, the blood ketone meter offers the data fidelity required to see if 25g vs. 30g of carbohydrates impacts your specific metabolic state.
 Urine strips simply cannot offer this granularity.

 Interpreting the Numbers: What Do the Data Mean?